MikePlekan/Final-Project/README.md

 * Nate Poirier

 # Features
-* Functional chess board in Java Swing (excludes threefold repitiion and 50 move rule, otherwise legal)
+* Functional chess board in Java Swing (excludes threefold repetition and 50 move rule, otherwise legal)
 * Exportable Long Algebraic Notation (LAN) which can be loaded into any PGN reader
 * 9 different board themes from wood textures to randomly generated colors
 * Full board reset